realm/realm-js/integration-tests/README.md

 ### Running tests in a specific environment

 When debugging an error happening only on a specific environment, it's useful to run the tests only for that.
-Each environment package have a couple of test related NPM scripts, consult their individual README.md files for instructions on using them.
+Each environment package has a couple of test related NPM scripts.
+Consult their individual README.md files for instructions on using them.

 When running the environments individually the test suite's TypeScript is not automatically transpiled.
 In that case, open a terminal and run the `build:watch` NPM script of the `./tests` directory to watch the source code of the tests and continually build as they change: